CHÂTEAU VARTELY | Individo | Feteasca Neagra | 2017

-Tonight we are going to review a single varietal feteasca neagra wine, which is an indigenous romanian variety with moldovan origins – Individo Feteasca Neagra 2016 by Château Vartely.
-Feteasca Neagra is the most famous grape variety in Romania, one that has not been yet explored at its full potential in Moldova.
-It can produce bold red wines, that can be compared to new-world cabernet sauvignon, mostly due to their full body and firm structure, wines with pronounced typicity and spiciness.
-The wine is also part of the ‘Individo‘ wine series, that is a set of 9 wines, each one with its own identity and personality, but let’s skip the theory side – without further ado, on to the tasting!
+Tonight we are going to review another single varietal feteasca neagra wine – Individo Feteasca Neagra 2017 by Château Vartely.
+Feteasca Neagra is an indigenous romanian grape variety that has been grown for hundreds of years on substantial plantings in the south of Moldova and eastern Muntenia and today, it is the most planted red variety in Romania.
+Winemakers in Moldova are still searching for a style that will suit feteasca neagra, as it can produce both, medium-bodied wines with supple palate or bold red wines that can be compared to new-world cabernet sauvignon, mostly due to their firm structure – wines with pronounced typicity and spiciness.
+This particular wine is also part of the ‘Individo‘ line, that is a set of 9 wines, each one with its own identity and personality.
+That said, without further ado, let’s take a look at the wine tasting results!

 Take a look at the tasting notes below and our detailed assessment of the wine:

-Deep garnet color, not opaque, with pale rubby shades towards the rim of the glass.
+Hazy but noble ruby color, with rusty garnet shades towards the rim of the glass.

-The nose is strong, filled mostly with black fruits flavours: black cherry, black plum, ripe blackcurrant, blackberry, black mulberry, dried black cherry, dried plum and dried cranberry.
-An instant later the nose is filled with notes of cherry tree wood, roasted oakwood, black soil dust, nutmeg and some nuanced hints of nutmeg and tobacco.
+The nose is strong, filled mostly with ripe black fruits: black plum, black cherry, ripe blackberry, blackcurrant, black mulberry, aronia berry and some insistent notes of cherry tree wood.
+An instant later the nose is filled with nuanced flavours of heavy roasted oakwood, black pepper, nutmeg, anise, tobacco, charred wood and hints of black soil dust.

-It has a medium-plus finish and a balanced, seedy-tart aftertaste.
+The wine has a long finish and a quite pleasing, crisp and green aftertaste.

-This is definitely a fine Wine of Moldova and the overall rating says the same, with 90.0 points scored it is right there, among the best wines we’ve tasted so far.
-Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.
+This is definitely a fine wine of Moldova and, with a total of 90.2 points scored, this wine is right there, among the best wines we’ve rated so far.
+Check our complete database on the wine rating page, where you can find all the wines that we have tasted and reviewed or go to the about us page and find out more about our exquisite rating system.

-Conclusion: this is a quite youthful wine that is still on the rise – fruity, tart and seedy, with a bit more angularity that expected.
-It lacks a bit of harmony, structure and complexity, therefore we would not advocate for too much bottle ageing – 12 to 18 months should suffice, so that the tannins and acidity will get enough time to settle down and round up.
-Despite its angularity, the wine has plenty of tannic grip on the palate and a touch of alcoholic warmth showing through on the mouthfeel, therefore, we would recommend to pair this wine with spicy meaty dishes with smoky accents, like for example a peppered fillet mignon steak or a smoked ribeye steak, so that all the angularity in the wine will be tempered by the deep flavours of the meat.
+Conclusion: this is a quite youthful feteasca neagra wine that is still on the rise – fruity, spicy and bitter-seedy, with a bit more angularity that expected.
+It lacks harmony and finesse on the palate, therefore a couple more years of bottle ageing is a must, so that the rough tannins and sharp acidity will get enough time to settle down and round up a bit.
+Despite its angularity, the wine has plenty of tannic grip a touch of alcoholic warmth showing through on the mouthfeel, thus we would suggest to pair this wine with spicy meaty dishes with smoky accents, like for example a pepper steak or a smoked ribeye steak, so that all the sharpness in the wine will be tempered by the spiciness of the meat.
 Cheers!

 WineStatistics tasting results: